Our partners: City of Trees

 Planting more trees and creating a greener, environment is a key factor in improving overall mental health wellness in our cities and towns.
-“As the majority of the world’s population lives in urban areas, trees and woods now play an ever increasing role in our towns and cities,” said Jessica Thompson, Health and Wellbeing Lead at City of Tree.
+“As the majority of the world’s population lives in urban areas, trees and woods now play an ever increasing role in our towns and cities,” said Jessica Thompson, Director at City of Trees.
 “They create healthier, happier communities, tackle climate change, reconnect our children to the natural world, and provide essential habitats for wildlife.
 It’s crucial we protect and preserve the ones we have, and plant more!”

 Urban residents suffering from stress experience less anxiety when they have a view of trees, and physical signs of stress, such as muscle tension and pulse rate, are also measurably reduced when moving into green surroundings.
 Trees play a pivotal role in boosting air quality by absorbing toxic air pollutants and releasing oxygen.